techidaily/site-ai-voice-clone/source/_posts/generate-video-with-talking-photo-feature-for-2024.md

 1. **Can you use Virbo Live AI avatars for commercial purposes?**

- Yes, you can use the[Virbo Live AI avatars](https://virbo.wondershare.com/virbo-live.html) commercially by taking a paid subscription.
+ Yes, you can use the [Virbo Live AI avatars](https://virbo.wondershare.com/virbo-live.html) commercially by taking a paid subscription.
 All in-built assets on Virbo Live are copyrighted by Wondershare ad all subscription users can use these resources commercially.
 However, commercial use is not supported for free users.

 ## Conclusion

  Live shopping platforms are a great choice when you want to engage with your viewers in real-time and boost your sales.
 Although it can feel overwhelming when looking for the right live shopping platform, your goals and target audience should be our major consideration.
-Once you have established the platform that works well for your brand, we recommend using[Virbo Live](https://virbo.wondershare.com/virbo-live.html) to create content for your live event.
+Once you have established the platform that works well for your brand, we recommend using [Virbo Live](https://virbo.wondershare.com/virbo-live.html) to create content for your live event.
 With the AI streamer, you can automate your live events, ensuring your audience is catered for at all times.

 ## Diverse Templates | Wondershare Virbo Online